free of gluten. intolerant of average.

 Finding unique ingredients in areas we visit is one of the best aspects of full-time RV living.
 We were in Indiana recently and discovered Dyngus Sausage at Martin’s Grocery Store.
 Even though Rich grew up with many Polish dishes and ingredients, he was stumped when he saw the Dyngus Sausage.

 Well, of course, we had to buy a package and cook it up.
-We love sausage, onions, and peppers and thought the Dyngus sausage would work well with the dish.
+We love sausage, onions, and peppers, and thought the Dyngus sausage would work well with the dish.
 After some research to learn more about Dyngus Sausage, we discovered that Dyngus is the sausage served on Dyngus Day, the day after Easter.
 It is a traditional Polish sausage flavored with garlic and marjoram.
 And, for Dyngus Day, the sausage is typically paired with a hard-boiled egg and horseradish.
 Well, we weren’t feeling the hard-boiled egg part, but definitely knew we wanted to add horseradish to the sauce for the peppers and onions.

 We created this dish “on the fly,” which we do much of the time, and the recipes below are loose guidelines that you should feel free to revise however you like.
 That’s one of the best parts of cooking!